saitoasukakawaii/Burgers/README.md

-# Solving Burger's equation with spectral/hp element method
+# Solving Burger's equation with discontinuous Galerkin method by spectral/hp element

 1D burger's equation with viscous term can be expreessed as: